Lee Tafanelli

 Lee E. Tafanelli (born March 3, 1961) is an American National Guardsman who, serving as the Adjutant General of Kansas from 2011 to 2020.
 He is a former Republican member of the Kansas House of Representatives, representing the 47th district.

 Career

 Politics

 Tafanelli was a Republican member of the Kansas House of Representatives, representing the 47th district.
-He first served from 2001–04.
-Following a yearlong deployment in 2005 in support of Operation Iraqi Freedom, he served from 2006 until his resignation January 10, 2011 when he was appointed Adjutant General of Kansas by Governor Sam Brownback.
+He first served from 2001 to 2004.
+Following a yearlong deployment in 2005 in support of Operation Iraqi Freedom, he served from 2006 until his resignation January 10, 2011, when he was appointed Adjutant General of Kansas by Governor Sam Brownback.